 Book Your Skopje Adventure Now!

 Prefer additional options?
-Click below to discover more unforgettable experiences!
+Click below to discover more incredible experiences tailored just for you!

 How to Get to Skopje, North Macedonia

-Skopje, the peculiar capital of North Macedonia, is easily accessible by air, land or bus.
+Skopje, the peculiar capital of North Macedonia is easily accessible by air, land or bus.
 The city is served by Skopje International Airport located about 20 km southeast of the city center.
 This airport receives flights from major European cities like London, Paris and Amsterdam so it’s a great entry point for international travelers.

 If you’re coming from neighboring countries, Skopje is well connected by bus and train.
 You can take a bus or train from Bulgaria, Serbia or Greece and arrive at the main bus station in the city center.
 The bus station is a busy hub with frequent services to and from other major cities in North Macedonia so you can easily plan your trip.